-Sure, it’s getting more crowded with tourists by the day, and well on pace to become the next Prague (whoops, I said I wouldn’t do that!), but Old Town Tallinn got a whole barrage of its own tricks up its sleeve.
+Sure, it’s getting more crowded with tourists by the day, and well on pace to become the next European cultural vacation hotspot.
+But even in a continent blessed with historical brilliance, Old Town Tallinn got a whole barrage of its own tricks up its sleeve.

 Woo at the panoramic views from Toompea Hill

 One of my favourite things to do in any city is to check it out from above.
 And in Tallinn, there’s no better place to gaze upon the city than from Toompea Hill in Upper Town.

 Dating back to the 10th-century, Toompea Hill features several viewing platforms that each offer stunning views of Old Town, the Baltic Sea, and the surrounding modern city.

 Even beyond its panorama points, Toompea is a delight to wander around on its own.